RECursion-NITD/90-Days-of-Code/readme.md

 6. Encourage at least 5 of your friends to do the same.
 7. Raise an issue and/or a pull request if you want something to be improved and/or to add a question.

+### Steps to follow to push changes

+1. fork this repo
+2. clone your forked repo, not this repo.
+3. create a new branch (branch name should be same as your username on github).
+4. commit your changes on your branch, nothing on master branch.
+5. push it to your forked repo.
+6. Send a merge request

 ## Prerequisites

 - Basic git knowledge.
 You can learn it from [here](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGAKWClAD_iKpNC0bGHxGhcx)